-- We maintain an independent Compensation Committee with an ongoing review of our compensation philosophy and practices. - We retained a new independent compensation consulting firm, reporting to the Compensation Committee. - We continue to engage in rigorous shareholder outreach to understand shareholder feedback and input on a variety of matters, including business strategy, compensation programs and corporate governance. - We annually assess our compensation program and have determined that the risks associated with our compensation policies are not reasonably likely to result in a material adverse effect on the Company and its subsidiaries taken as a whole. - ✓ We have robust stock ownership and retention guidelines for our directors, NEOs and certain other officers, and, effective January 1, 2020, we have increased the requirement to retain 50% of net after-tax shares (up from 25%). - We provide reasonable post-employment provisions and have postemployment restrictive and executive cooperation covenants.
+- We continue to engage in rigorous shareholder outreach to understand shareholder feedback and input on a variety of matters, including business strategy, compensation programs and corporate governance. - ✓ We annually assess our compensation program and have determined that the risks associated with our compensation policies are not reasonably likely to result in a material adverse effect on the Company and its subsidiaries taken as a whole. - ✓ We have robust stock ownership and retention guidelines for our directors, NEOs and certain other officers, and, effective January 1, 2020, we have increased the requirement to retain 50% of net after-tax shares (up from 25%). - We provide reasonable post-employment provisions and have postemployment restrictive and executive cooperation covenants.

-- We strongly align pay and performance by placing 87.9% of our CEO's ongoing compensation opportunity and 75.7% (on average) of our other current NEOs' ongoing compensation opportunities at risk and earned on the basis of Company performance. - We have a robust clawback policy, described in greater detail under the section titled "Compensation Clawback Policy." - For new employment agreements entered into during Fiscal 2019 and thereafter, we have provided that upon termination of employment any performance-based awards are forfeited. - 70% of our equity based awards are based on achievement of performance.
+- ✓ We have a robust clawback policy, described in greater detail under the section titled "Compensation Clawback Policy." - For new employment agreements entered into during Fiscal 2019 and thereafter, we have provided that upon termination of employment any performance-based awards are forfeited. - ✓ 70% of our equity based awards are based on achievement of performance.
 The remainder are time-based equity that are still subject to market risk. - We strengthened our anti-hedging policy and adopted a robust antipledging policy.

-What We Don't Do × We do not provide any gross-ups for golden parachutes or for other compensation in the future. × We do not provide for accelerated vesting of equity upon retirement for our NEOs. × We do not make loans to executive officers or directors. × We do not provide for single-trigger vesting of equity.
-Our 2020 Equity Plan further enhances this practice by providing for double-trigger vesting on a change in control. × We do not allow our NEOs to purchase stock of the Company on margin, enter into short sales or buy or sell derivatives in respect of securities of the Company. × We do not provide excessive perquisites and our NEOs do not participate in defined benefit pension plans or nonqualified deferred compensation plans. × We do not provide immediate vesting on equity based awards.
-Our 2020 Equity Plan further enhances this practice by providing for a one-year minimum vesting requirement for all awards granted under the 2020 Equity Plan, subject to limited exceptions. × We do not guarantee minimum bonuses to our NEOs. × We do not grant discounted options and we do not reprice stock options without shareholder approval. × We do not pay any dividends on unearned and unvested equity awards, unless and until earned and vested.
-Our 2020 Equity Plan further enhances this practice by explicitly prohibiting the payment of dividends on unvested equity awards.
+What We Don't Do

+- X We do not provide any gross-ups for golden parachutes or for other compensation in the future. - X We do not make loans to executive officers or directors. - X We do not allow our NEOs to purchase stock of the Company on margin, enter into short sales or buy or sell derivatives in respect of securities of the Company. - X We do not provide immediate vesting on equity based awards.
+Our 2020 Equity Plan further enhances this practice by providing for a one-year minimum vesting requirement for all awards granted under the 2020 Equity Plan, subject to limited exceptions. - X We do not grant discounted options and we do not reprice stock options without shareholder approval.